adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 ### Environment
 - macOS machine with a recent version of Xcode installed
 - Cocoapods installed
-- git with GitHub desktop or GitHub access token for access to repo
 - Chrome/Chromium browser strongly recommended as some functionality doesn't work with Firefox (ex: Analytics info auto-populating in mobile property Extension, Analytics in general, etc.)

 <!-- // TODO: remove outline after finishing tutorial